fellipetoffolo/basic-os-development/README.md

 # Basic OS development project

 #### This is a basic projet for developing skills and notions about operating systems and everything related to this world.
-It will uses the qemu virtual machine and nasm as the assembler
+It uses the qemu virtual machine and nasm as the assembler

 ## Running